top of page

 But enough to get started.

-And very quickly, I noticed something most people miss:
+Very quickly, during product research, I noticed something most people miss:

 Everyone was doing the same thing.